European shares rise as SocGen surges and car stocks rally

 The parliamentary spokesman for Greece's ruling Syriza party urged it on Wednesday to unite behind a new funding agreement.

-Many investors have cut their exposure to Greece, which represents a small fraction of the overall European economy.
-Some now see progress in steps towards a new Greek bailout, and Pictet Asset Management raised its exposure to European stocks.
+Many investors have cut their exposure to Greece, which represents only a fraction of the overall European economy.

+Some also said the situation in Athens was improving, given steps towards a new Greek bailout, and Pictet Asset Management raised its exposure towards European stocks.

 "As the uncertainty surrounding Athens has lifted, a more positive light is shining on the region while valuations have become more reasonable following the correction of the past few months," it said.